Marley0523/gmod.github.io/wiki/CMap_API.md

 #### <span id="Inside_a_Program" class="mw-headline">Inside a Program</span>

 Purging inside your program is simple.
-Use a Bio::GMOD::CMap::Admin object (see "Importing Data" for creating this object) to call the purge_cache method.
+Use a Bio%3A%3AGMOD::CMap::Admin object (see "Importing Data" for creating this object) to call the purge_cache method.